-Annalise Roache (MSc, PCC) - Vice President
+Annalise Roache (MSc, PCC) - Co-President

 Annalise is a positive psychology practitioner, credentialed coach, mentor and wellbeing researcher.
 Through her business, The Coaching Toolbox Annalise has worked in both personal and workplace settings, with emerging leaders, managers, business owners and individuals.
 Her motivation is fueled by working with people to support them to live flourishing, happy and impactful lives.

 Annalise is one of the lead authors of the Ethical Guidelines for Positive Psychology Practice (2019), the first such guidelines for our field .
 In 2017 Annalise gained a Master of Science in Applied Positive Psychology and Coaching Psychology (MAPPCP) from the University of East London).
 In 2018, she commenced her Doctoral studies at AUT upon receiving a Vice Chancellors Doctoral scholarship, her research explores Lay Theories of Wellbeing in New Zealand Adults.
 The research is uncovering some interesting similarities and differences to

 For more information about the Ethical Guidelines for Positive Psychology Practice see the special issues of the International Journal of Wellbeing which now includes 11 language translations https://www.internationaljournalofwellbeing.org/index.php/ijow/article/view/921

 Annick Janson, PhD is a clinical psychologist, researcher and member of a social movement for families to lean in and guide the current changes in the disability sector.
 Annick co-developed the evidence-based ‘Now and Next’ award winning and ground-breaking family program rooted in positive psychology.
 She is passionate about assisting organisations to grow their peer workforce to impact on organisational outcomes, children progress and family wellbeing through empowerment.